MarkSherstan/MecE_668_Turning_DOE/README.md

 * Circuit_Layout --> Wiring layout using Fritzing
 * Calibration_Blobs --> Print at "actual size".
 Do not scale!
 Used for scale.m.
 Ensure that calibration blobs are located at same height as tracking circle.

-## To be Completed

-* Use a different curve fit? --> Even required?
-* Do I need to resample the data anywhere?
-* Plot instantaneous velocity (radius * wz)